MoiColl/Tree_of_life_2020/Week46/friday/README.md

 #### 4. Which gene has the highest non-SNP frequency per position and what is the value?
 #### 5. Which individual (column `Ind` in the `copyNumbers` data.frame) has the highest mean copy number across genes?
 #### 6. Which gene has the highest mean copy number across individuals?
 #### 7. Is mean copy number more vairable across genes or individuals?
+Why might this be the case?
 #### 8. What is the correlation coefficient between mean gene copy number and SNP frequency?
 Is this expected and why?
 #### 9. For each gene, re-caclulate SNP frequency by normalizing the number of SNPs with the product of gene length and mean copy number (i.e. the sum total sequence length of all copies of a gene).
 Which gene has the highest SNP freqeuncy now?
 #### 10. Why do the results differ between question 2 and 9?
 (Hint: Look at the "SNP calling in palindromes" section of the paper.)